 Given how widespread plastic is used and distributed, avoiding the associated toxins and chemicals can be pretty tricky.
 Here are a few tips to help you out:

 Don’t heat food in plastic containers.
-Heat can aid in the breakdown of plastics and release of chemicals like BPA.
+Heat can aid in the breakdown of plastics and the release of chemicals like BPA.
 Opt for glass or ceramic food containers when warming up your leftovers.

 Opt for a reusable, non-plastic water bottle.
 Forget the single-use plastic water bottle and choose the more sustainable route by getting your hands on a reusable water bottle that’s made of metal or glass.
 You’ll avoid daily exposure to toxins by hydrating without plastic.